502nd Infantry Regiment (United States): War in Afghanistan

 In 2010, the 2nd Brigade deployed to Kandahar Province, Afghanistan as part of the troop surge into the most unsecured areas.
 "Strike" Brigade successfully flushed out the Taliban fighters from the birthplace of the Taliban.
 Strike Brigade continued operations that had become the first American battalion to occupy areas within Zhari District of Kandhar Province.
-After relieving the 5th BCT, 2d Infantry Division in place, the Strike Brigade breached further into the "green zone," a fertile area that borders the northern bank of the Arghandab river, and held a strategic area of land Taliban fighters had been using for years.
+After relieving the 2nd Battalion, 508th PIR, 4th Brigade, 82nd Airborne Division in place, the Strike Brigade breached further into the "green zone," a fertile area that borders the northern bank of the Arghandab river, and held a strategic area of land Taliban fighters had been using for years.

 One of the major operations during Strike Brigade's tour was Operation Dragon Strike.
 Operation Dragon Strike officially launched on 15 September 2010.
 After a couple of months of fighting, Operation Dragon Strike ended in a coalition victory.
 The mission of Operation Dragon Strike was to drive insurgent forces from the Arghandab district of the Kandahar Province.

 Transformation

 Following the invasion of Iraq in 2003, the regiment was transformed and refitted along with the rest of the division.
-At that time, the 3d Battalion was again inactivated and the 1st Squadron, 75th Cavalry activated in its place as the Strike Brigade's RSTA (Reconnaissance, Surveillance, and Target Acquisition) Squadron.
+At that time, the 3d Battalion was again inactivated and the 1st Squadron, 75th Cavalry activated in its place as the strike brigade's RSTA (reconnaissance, surveillance, and target acquisition) squadron.
 It also adopted 1st Battalion, 320th FAR (Field Artillery Regiment), the 526th BSB (Brigade Support Battalion, consisting of a number of logistical and maintenance personnel), and the 2d BCT's Special Troops Battalion.
 The STB, formed in part from personnel and equipment of the inactivating 311th Military Intelligence Battalion, was activated with four companies consisting of engineers, communications and signal, military intelligence, military police, and several other specialized and low-density military occupational specialties.
 These units were again deployed to Iraq in support of the 4th Infantry Division in September 2005.